Setebos12/-Trains-Booking-System-/README.md

-# Train Booking System 🚄🚃🚃🚃🚃
+# Train Booking System 🚅🚃🚃🚃

 ## Overview
-The **Train Booking System** is application designed for booking and managing train tickets.
-It integrates train data, user interactions, and route management into interface.
+The **Train Booking System** is an application designed for booking and managing train reservations.

 ---